Jorgemagic/CSharpDirectXRaytracing/README.md

 ### [Tutorial 20 Instancing](20-Scene/)

-How to do instancing with DirectX12 Raytracing pipeline in CSharp is my fifth extra tutorial.
-In this tutorial, we are going to use the Top Level Acceleration Structure to instance multiples geometries defined in the Bottom Level Acceleration Structure and create a scene.
+How to do instancing using Raytracing pipeline.
+In this tutorial, we are going to use the Top Level Acceleration Structure to instance multiple geometries defined in the Bottom Level Acceleration Structure and create a scene.
 In addition, we will add two constant buffers (Scene parameters and Primitive parameters) to pass scene configuration to shader.
 ![alt Primitives](https://github.com/Jorgemagic/CSharpDirectXRaytracing/blob/master/Screenshots/InstancingScene.png)